bulenty584/class-notes/cs131_notes.md

 - Load source file into RAM --> Initialize Data structures needed by interpreter --> We check if program finished running?
 - If yes, we exit
 - If no, we fetch next statement to run, and repeat process

+# Lecture 2, October 2, 2024

+Interpreter takes source code, does some intermediate processing and runs instruction there and then and keeps moving on

+## Python Lecture

+### Allocation of Objects

+In Python, all objects are references: When we assign objects and variables, python will create a new variable on the heap and the garbage collector cleans it up

+### Class Variables

+Class variables are static, any variable defined in a class, not as self, will be global and shared across all instances

+### Copying Objects

+Python has deep copying (makes a copy of the top-level object and every object referred to directly or indirectly by the top-level object)

+Python also has shallow copying (makes a copy of only the top-level object)

+### Object References

+Assignments of object references do not make deep copies

+### How are Lists implemented in Python??

+As an array!
+O(n) to search a list, O(1) for retrieval, O(m+n) for appending one list to another (each index has a pointer to the element)

+# Lecture 3, October 7, 2024